rtgodwin/rtgodwin.github.io/_pages/oneinfl.md

 pred(OIZTNB, data)
 ```

-or from an OIPP model:
+or from any of the four models:

 ```r
 pred(ZTNB, data)